Rachel Chan Mazariegos

 5 Reasons Online Learning is Hard For Some Children

-Whether at school or at home, all children are prone to distractions.
-Just because your child is getting distracted by Facebook at home does not mean they were never getting distracted at school.
-The issue is not just that the use of computers provides distractions, it is the increase in the number of distractions available paired with the lack of monitoring at home that is the bigger issue.
-Opening that cheeky tab to read about Minecraft, logon to Roblox or scroll through social media would have been interrupted at school.
-Usually, teachers can spot this distraction following the wandering eye of their students or change in facial expression.
-However, at home, teachers can not check what’s on the screen.
-Keeping an eye on 25+ kids with one scan and teaching online is nearly impossible, hence the opportunity to be distracted for prolonged periods is higher.
-And even worse, distractions aren’t just on computers, many kids have access to their phones, tablets and game consoles.
-Lots of options means multiple distractions on the go.
-On top of that, students are missing their classmates and can become distracted by their desire to socialise online with their peers.
-Chatting to your friend next to you in class is not seen the same as texting your friend during your online lesson.
-But what's the real difference?
-Both actions are conducted with the sole purpose to socialise with peers.
+Whether at school or home, all children are prone to distractions.
+Just because your child is getting distracted by Minecraft at home does not mean they were never getting distracted at school.
+The issue is not just that the use of computers provides distractions, it is also the increase in the number of distractions available paired with the lack of monitoring at home.
+Opening that cheeky tab to watch YouTube, logging on to Roblox or scrolling through social media would have been interrupted at school.
+Usually, teachers can spot this distraction following the wandering eye of their students or changes in facial expression.
+However, at home, teachers are not able to check what’s on screens.
+Keeping an eye on 25+ kids with one scan and teaching online is nearly impossible, hence, the increase of distraction for prolonged periods.
+And even worse, distractions aren’t just on computers, many kids have access to their phones, tablets, game consoles at home.
+Lots of options mean multiple distractions on the go.
+Let’s also not forget that many of your children’s go-to distractions are rooted in social interaction.
+Students are missing their classmates and can become distracted by their desire to socialise online with their peers.

 3. Loss of Social interactions